dezi-yl/hostel_mess_track/README.md

 ---

+## 2. Acknowledgement

+This project was a significant undertaking, and its completion would not have been possible without the support of several key individuals.
+I would like to extend my sincere gratitude to my mentors, whose guidance was invaluable in navigating the complexities of this project and refining its architecture.
+My appreciation also goes to my colleagues for the collaborative spirit, the insightful discussions, and the crucial 'second pair of eyes' during debugging sessions.
+This work is a product of perseverance, late-night coding sessions, and a shared commitment to building a high-quality application.

+---

-## 2. System Architecture: Clean Architecture
+## 3. System Architecture: Clean Architecture

 This project is built upon the principles of **Clean Architecture**, a software design philosophy that separates the concerns of a program into distinct, independent layers.
 This approach enhances modularity, testability, and maintainability.

-### 2.1.
+### 3.1.
 The Principles of Clean Architecture
 The core idea of Clean Architecture is the **Dependency Rule**: *source code dependencies can only point inwards*.
 This means that inner layers (containing core business logic) should have no knowledge of outer layers (containing implementation details like UI or databases).

 This creates a system where: